hungjuichangus-sketch/Design-Verification-Learning-Journey/Projects/RISC-V Processor/Pipelined/README.md

 ## **Programming the CPU (Baseline Version)**

 This baseline version of the processor operates via hand-coded machine language.
 There is no software toolchain attached to this specific repository.
-Instructions are manually translated into 32-bit Hex format and loaded directly into the InstructionMemory.v module, which initializes the ROM using the Verilog $readmemh function.
+Instructions are manually translated into 32-bit Hex format and loaded directly into the InstructionMemory.v module.

 ## **Future Roadmap**